-- Process for Public Hospitals Act approval: - Approvals triggered under the Public Hospitals Act require Minister approval from the delegated ADM - Approvals are obtained pursuant to a process now involving the LHIN, LHIN Liaison Branch, and the Ministry - Any proposal from a Hospital as lessee or lessor must be submitted to the LHIN for review before approval from the Minister can be obtained
+- Process for Public Hospitals Act approval: - Approvals triggered under the Public Hospitals Act require Minister approval - Approvals obtained pursuant to the guidelines set out in the "Sale and Lease of Hospital Property Protocol" available from the LHIN Liaison Branch - Any proposal from a Hospital as lessee or lessor must be submitted to the LHIN for review before approval from the Minister can be obtained

-- Hospital as Tenant - Section 4(2) of the Public Hospitals Act provides: "no institution, building or other premises or place shall be operated or used for the purposes of a hospital unless the Minister has approved the operation or use of the premises or place for that purpose." - So, if leasing for purposes of a public hospital then approval required - Approval not required for satellite locations/premises not approved for use as a Public Hospital (i.e., separately operated) - e.g. community mental health programs doctor office space Supportive Housing
+Hospital as Tenant

+- Section 4(2) of the Public Hospitals Act provides: "no institution, building or other premises or place shall be operated or used for the purposes of a hospital unless the Minister has approved the operation or use of the premises or place for that purpose." - So, if leasing for purpose of a public hospital then approval required - Approval not required for satellite locations/premises not approved for use as a Public Hospital (i.e., separately operated) - e.g. community mental health programs doctor office space Supportive Housing